 As with the other stages of menopause, hormone pellet therapy can help ease the symptoms that come with the passing of this transitional period in a woman’s life.
 And like the other stages, your pellet therapy is customized to meet your specific hormonal needs.

-Dr. B takes a holistic approach in addressing all menopausal issues a woman may face, and believes that BHRT can serve as an integral, natural treatment to help relieve the myriad symptoms that come with menopause.
+Dr. B and her team take a holistic approach in addressing all menopausal issues a woman may face, and believes that BHRT can serve as an integral, natural treatment to help relieve the myriad symptoms that come with menopause.

 To help learn more about how Dr. B’s hormone pellet therapy can help ease your transition through the stages of menopause, contact her today at (239) 261-9990 to schedule your consultation.